udaykumarreddyv/Median-House-Value-Prediction/README.md

 ## Model Training

-Model training of this project experimented with two models: Multiple linear regression and random forest regression.
+Model training of this project experimented with two models: multiple linear regressor and random forest regressor.
-During model training, it uses the clean_data_2016.csv and outputs datastories_table.csv.
+During model training, it uses the clean_data_2016.csv and outputs the prediction table datastories_table.csv using random forest regressor because it outperforms multiple linear regressor.

 Requires outside libraries:
 <ul>